-I cannot think of a creepier, macabre author.
-Poe instills a sense of dread and longing that fits my love of Halloween.
-The opening stanza of “The Raven” starts with a knocking at the door.
+I cannot think of a creepier, more macabre author.
+Edgar Allen Poe instills a sense of dread and longing that fits my love of Halloween.
+The opening stanza of “The Raven” begins with a knocking at the door.
 Seems fitting that I’m sharing my Halloween wreath with you today!

-I began this little beauty with some left over fabric from my Dad’s 60th birthday.
+I began this little beauty with some leftover fabric from my Dad’s 60th birthday party.

 Once it was altogether, I popped all the silk flowers off their stems.
-The stupid things wouldn’t stay in place to SAVE MY LIFE.
-I ended up taking a steak knife, piercing through the fabric, and putting hot glue in the new hole.
-(That way the little nubbins of the flower had somewhere to lay.)
+The stupid things would not stay in place to SAVE MY LIFE.
+I ended up taking a steak knife, piercing through the fabric and putting hot glue in the new hold to add the flowers.
+(That way the little nubbins of the flower had somewhere to lay flat.)

 I love how vintage and classy my Halloween wreath looks!
-But if you know the poem, it’s also kinda creepy.
+But if you know the poem, it’s also kind of creepy.